-Once you’ve made a choice, you’re invested into a system — and switching becomes a huge expense, as you need to replace lenses, flashes, and potentially other accessories.
+Once you’ve made a choice, you’re invested into a system — and switching becomes a huge expense, since you need to replace lenses, flashes, and potentially other accessories instead of just a camera body.
 Understandably, that puts a lot of pressure on the initial purchase decision.
 But photographers concerned about the name on the front of the camera are worrying about the wrong things.

 Why?
 Because choosing between Canon and Nikon isn’t really like those other matchups above, where there’s an obviously correct answer — Batman, Red Sox, paper — and is more like, well, dating.
 It takes a while to get to know someone and to find that special person whose odd nuances you don’t mind putting up with for the rest of your life.
 Similarly, you might not know if you made the right choice between Canon and Nikon until long after you’ve made it.

 But don’t worry; because unlike dating, there’s really no right or wrong answer to the Canon versus Nikon debate, partially because the differences between the two are a matter of personal preference, rather than objective performance statistics.
 What’s more, each company tends to leapfrog the other from one model to the next; if you’re feeling like you chose the wrong brand, maybe just bide your time until the next release comes out.